einav242/Ex2/README.md

 # **Ex2**
-### Design and implementation of directed and weighted graphs in Java
+### Design and implementation of directed and weighted graphs in Java :world_map:
 ## The First part (api package):

 Location class implemets GeoLocation